 Please be sure to take your key with you every time you leave your apartment.
-If you get locked out, University Heights personnel (if available) will let you in.
+If you get locked out, please call the University Heights Halldirector of RA (Residenct Assistant) if available, and they will let you in.
 Only those who reside at University Heights will be let into their apartments.
 You may need to provide proper identification.
 If you can't locate University Heights personnel, you can call Public Safety for assistance at 865-8517 or 627-4811.

 *Remember that rent is due on the first of the month even when you are on break or vacation.

 Social gatherings are encouraged as long as these gatherings do not become too loud and disruptive.
 Stereos, radios and televisions are to be kept at minimum volumes so that neighbors will not be disturbed.
 Remember that alcohol is not allowed at University Heights, regardless of age, as the buildings sit on State Property.
 Residents are responsible for the behavior of their guests on University Heights property.

 University Heights has an activity room available to residents.
 Please check with the University Heights Office for reservation of this room.

 All residents will be held responsible for the cost of all damages, loss and custodial/maintenance work that is due to the resident's negligence.
 The University recognizes that some allowances must be made for normal usage.
 While maintenance services are provided, residents share the responsibility for general upkeep of the community living environment, which includes apartment, public areas and exterior facilities.